-As disclosed in Note 14 to the financial statements, the recoverable amounts of CGUs which goodwill has been allocated to determine based on value in use calculations.
-The value in use calculations are based on a discounted cash flow models.
-The recoverable amount is most sensitive to the discount rate used for the discounted cash flow model as well as the expected future cash flows and the growth rate used for extrapolation purposes.
-The key assumptions applied in the determination of the value in use including a sensitivity analysis, are disclosed and further explained in Note 14 to the financial statements.
-The carrying amount of goodwill as at 30 April 2017 is \$9,393,000 (2016: \$11,754,000).
+The Group's goodwill and the Company's cost of investments in subsidiaries are subjected to impairment assessment for the financial year ended 30 April 2018.
+Management assesses goodwill impairment annually.
+For cost of investment in subsidiaries, management performs an assessment to ascertain whether indicators of impairment are present.
+For impairment assessments, management uses a discounted cash flow model which involves significant judgement in estimating the recoverable values of these assets.
+The recoverable amount is most sensitive to the projected revenue, gross margins, terminal growth rate and discount rate used for the discounted cash flow model.
+The key assumptions applied in the determination of the value in use including a sensitivity analysis, are disclosed and further explained in Notes 14 and 12 to the financial statements.
+The carrying amount of the Group's goodwill and the Company's cost of investment in subsidiary corporations as at 30 April 2018 are \$9,393,000 (2017: \$9,393,000) and \$25,540,000 (2017: \$29,140,000) respectively.

-(b) Impairment of inventories
+Impairment of inventories (b)